Coarse Personalization: Abstract

 \section{Abstract}

-\begin{singlespace} Advances in estimating heterogeneous treatment effects enable firms to personalize marketing mix elements and target individuals at an unmatched level of granularity, but feasibility constraints limit such personalization.
-In practice, firms choose which unique treatments to offer and which individuals to offer these treatments with the goal of maximizing profits: we call this the coarse personalization problem.
-We propose a two-step solution that makes segmentation and targeting decisions in concert.
+\begin{singlespace} With advances in estimating heterogeneous treatment effects, firms can personalize and target individuals at a granular level.
+However, feasibility constraints limit full personalization.
+In practice, firms choose segments of individuals and assign a treatment to each segment to maximize profits: We call this the coarse personalization problem.
+We propose a two-step solution that simultaneously makes segmentation and targeting decisions.
 First, the firm personalizes by estimating conditional average treatment effects.
-Second, the firm discretizes by utilizing treatment effects to choose which unique treatments to offer and who to assign to these treatments.
+Second, the firm discretizes using treatment effects to choose which treatments to offer and their segments.
 We show that a combination of available machine learning tools for estimating heterogeneous treatment effects and a novel application of optimal transport methods provides a viable and efficient solution.
-With data from a large-scale field experiment for promotions management, we find that our methodology outperforms extant approaches that segment on consumer characteristics or preferences and those that only search over a prespecified grid.
-Using our procedure, the firm recoups over $99.5\%$ of its expected incremental profits under fully granular personalization while offering only five unique treatments.
+With data from a large-scale field experiment in promotions management, we find our methodology outperforms extant approaches that segment on consumer characteristics, consumer preferences, or those that only search over a prespecified grid.
+Using our procedure, the firm recoups over $99.5\%$ of its expected incremental profits under full personalization while offering only five segments.
 We conclude by discussing how coarse personalization arises in other domains. \end{singlespace}

 \begin{singlespace} \emph{Keywords}: Personalization, Targeting, Segmentation, Optimal Transport, Machine Learning \end{singlespace}